zhernandez2/AutonomizeQa/README.md

 ### Safety & Privacy Testing

-Proposed test cases for safeguarding member/patient safety and privacy compliance:
+Proposed high-level test cases for data security and patient safety:
-- **HIPAA Compliance**: PHI encryption in transit and at rest
+- **Data Privacy**: Preventing PHI/PII exposure in API responses, logs, and errors
-- **Access Control**: Role-based access (RBAC) with audit trails
+- **Access Control**: Unauthorized access prevention and permission enforcement
-- **Audit Logging**: Comprehensive PHI access tracking
+- **Data Validation**: Input validation to prevent invalid/dangerous operations
-- **Patient Safety**: Critical risk alert accuracy and validation
+- **Patient Safety**: Critical alert accuracy and proper risk flagging
-- **Data Protection**: Encryption standards and secure transmission
+- **Session Security**: Timeout and re-authentication requirements
-- **Regulatory Compliance**: HITECH Act breach notification requirements
+- **Data Encryption**: Encryption at rest and in transit

-These test cases are documented in `docs/test_cases/safety_privacy.md` and would be implemented once core agent and model integration testing is validated.
-They represent critical requirements for a production healthcare system.
+These test cases are documented in `docs/test_cases/safety_privacy.md` as general security principles that would be implemented once core integration testing is validated.
+They focus on foundational security concepts applicable to healthcare systems without requiring deep regulatory expertise.

 ### Reporting